Sea captain: Licensing

+Master Mariner certification is regulated internationally under the STCW Convention, specifically Regulation II/2 sets out requirements for Master Mariners.
+Master mariners can possess either an unlimited certification/licence or one restricted based on tonnage of the ship.
+Certification is given by national authorities, typically following completion of minimum necessary seatime and a course of approved training, based on the IMO model course.

+Organisations

+Many maritime countries have private or charitable organisations and associations for Master Mariners.
+These primarily include organisations to represent Masters in the industry.
+An example of a national organisation is the UK Honourable Company of Master Mariners.
+The international parent and representative body is the International Federation of Shipmasters' Associations which has consultative status at the International Maritime Organization.

 Employment

 United Kingdom

 As of 2008, the U.K. Learning and Skills Council lists annual salaries for senior deck officers as ranging from £22,000 to over £50,000 per year.
 The Council characterizes job opportunities for senior deck officers as "generally good" and expects a "considerable increase" in the job market over the next few years.

 United States

 As of 2013, captains of U.S.-flagged deep sea vessels make up to US$1,500 per day, or US$80,000 to US$300,000 per year.
 Captains of smaller vessels in the inland and coastal trade earn between US$350 and US$700 per day, or US$65,000 to $180,000 per year.
 Captains of large ferries average US$56,794 annually.

 In 2005, 3,393 mariners held active unlimited master's licenses.
-87 held near-coastal licenses with unlimited tonnage, 291 held unlimited tonnage master's licenses on inland and Great Lakes waters, while 1,044 held unlimited licenses upon inland waters only.
+Of these, 87 held near-coastal licenses with unlimited tonnage, 291 held unlimited tonnage master's licenses on inland and Great Lakes waters, while 1,044 held unlimited licenses upon inland waters only.
 Some 47,163 active masters licenses that year had tonnage restrictions, well over half of those being for near-coastal vessels of up to 100 tons gross tonnage.

 As of 2006, some 34,000 people were employed as captains, mates, and pilots of water vessels in the United States.
 The U.S. Bureau of Labor Statistics projects 18% growth in this occupation, expecting demand for 40,000 shipmasters in 2016.